Value investing: Other value investors

 Joel Greenblatt achieved annual returns at the hedge fund Gotham Capital of over 50% per year for 10 years from 1985 to 1995 before closing the fund and returning his investors' money.
 He is known for investing in special situations such as spin-offs, mergers, and divestitures.

 Charles de Vaulx and Jean-Marie Eveillard are well known global value managers.
 For a time, these two were paired up at the First Eagle Funds, compiling an enviable track record of risk-adjusted outperformance.
 For example, Morningstar designated them the 2001 "International Stock Manager of the Year" and de Vaulx earned second place from Morningstar for 2006.
 Eveillard is known for his Bloomberg appearances where he insists that securities investors never use margin or leverage.
 The point made is that margin should be considered the anathema of value investing, since a negative price move could prematurely force a sale.
 In contrast, a value investor must be able and willing to be patient for the rest of the market to recognize and correct whatever pricing issue created the momentary value.
 Eveillard correctly labels the use of margin or leverage as speculation, the opposite of value investing.

-Other notable value investors include: Mason Hawkins, Thomas Forester, Whitney Tilson, Mohnish Pabrai, Li Lu, Guy Spier and Tom Gayner who manages the investment portfolio of Markel Insurance.
-San Francisco investing firm Dodge & Cox, founded in 1931 and with one of the oldest US mutual funds still in existence as of 2019, emphasizes value investing.
+Other notable value investors include Mason Hawkins, Thomas Forester, Whitney Tilson, Mohnish Pabrai, Li Lu, Vitaliy Katsenelson, Guy Spier and Tom Gayner, who manages the investment portfolio of Markel Insurance.
+San Francisco investing firm Dodge & Cox, founded in 1931 and one of the oldest US mutual funds still in existence as of 2019, emphasizes value investing.